 Law schools seek applicants who can write well, think cogently, and handle and synthesize extensive reading assignments.
 Pre-law students should take courses that emphasize written and oral analysis, class discussion, and independent research.
 Students who take courses where these skills are developed and demonstrated become strong candidates for admission to law school.

 Medicine, Dentistry, Veterinary Medicine

 Medical, dental and veterinary schools have specific educational requirements that you must complete.
 Though not designated majors, pre-medicine, pre-dentistry, and pre-veterinary students at Southwestern are offered assistance through the Premedical Advisory Committee in planning their studies to match the courses required for admission to the professional school of their choice.
 For students who have worked with the committee to apply to professional programs in the past fifteen years, about 70% have been successful the first time they applied for admission.

-While the majority of our pre-meds and pre-dents have majored within the natural sciences, a practice in line with national trends (nationwide, approximately 90% of all medical and dental students majored in natural science, mathematics, or engineering as undergraduates), the fact remains that the requirements for medical professional school admission are far more qualitative than quantitative.
+While the majority of our pre-medical and pre-dental students have majored within the natural sciences, the requirements for medical professional school admission are far more qualitative than quantitative.
 Professional schools are looking for bright, highly motivated students who care about people, not simply for students with a specific major.